Chapter 6. Labels and Alternative Coordinates

 coordinates attribute to provide the name of the variable that contains the string array.
 An application processing the variables listed in the

 coordinates attribute can recognize a labeled axis by checking whether or not a given variable contains character data.
+If a character variable has only one dimension (the length of the string), it is regarded as a string-valued scalar coordinate variable, analogous to a numeric scalar coordinate variable (see Chapter 5,

 Example 6.1.
 Several parcel trajectories